 Both California Vehicle Code Sections 17707 and 17708 directly hold a parent potentially liable for any damage that comes from a car accident if the parent has expressly or implicitly given permission for the minor to drive that vehicle.
 California even goes so far as to say that any willful misconduct of a minor that results in the injury or death to another person will be imputed and transferred to the parent.

 Contact Silverthorne Attorneys Today

 If you were injured by a teen driver in an auto accident, contact Silverthorne Attorneys today.
-Our knowledgeable and skilled personal injury lawyers have helped countless car accident victims recover compensation for their injuries.
+Our knowledgeable and skilled Orange County car accident lawyers have helped countless car accident victims recover compensation for their injuries.
 For a complimentary consultation of your case, contact us at (949) 234-6034 or on our secure contact form here now.